Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Proposed Method

 \subsubsection{Architecture of VertexNet}

 The proposed VertexNet contains three modules, i.e., backbone, fusion, and head networks, as shown in Fig. \ref{Fig3}.
-Specifically, instead of using off-the-shelf architectures (YOLO) as a backbone, we propose an integration block (IB) by leveraging the residual block \cite{he2016deep} and enhancing the Squeeze-and-Excitation (SE) attention module \cite{hu2018squeeze}.
-In the head network, in addition to the box offsets estimation, we propose the vertex-estimation branch of LPs, which improves the detection performance and benefits to character recognition in SCR-Net.
+Specifically, instead of using off-the-shelf architectures (YOLO or SSD) as a backbone, we propose an integration block (IB) by leveraging the residual block \cite{he2016deep} and enhancing the Squeeze-and-Excitation (SE) attention module \cite{hu2018squeeze}.
+In the head network, in addition to box-offsets estimation, we propose a vertex-estimation branch of LPs, which improves the detection performance and benefits to character recognition in SCR-Net.

 \textbf{Backbone network.} The backbone is split into six stages (Stage-1 to 6), and the output size is half of the input size in each stage.
 We define the output feature maps as \(C_{i}, i \in \{1,2,...,6\}\).
 The input images are first fed to Stage-1, which employs a 7$\times$7-s2 Conv-BN-ReLU layer, i.e., convolutional layer with the kernel of 7$\times$7 and the stride of 2 followed by the batch normalization and rectified linear unit.
 Then, the output features are fed to the last five stages successively, each of which is composed of two IBs.
-The downsample of feature maps is achieved by a 2$\times$2-s2 max-pooling layer before the first IB in Stage-2, while the downsample of feature maps is achieved by a 3$\times$3-s2 convolutional layer inside the first IB in the remaining stages.
+The downsampling of feature maps is achieved by a 2$\times$2-s2 max-pooling layer before the first IB in Stage-2, while the downsampling of feature maps is achieved by a 3$\times$3-s2 convolutional layer inside the first IB in the remaining stages.

 The IB is an effective building block in VertexNet, as shown in Fig. \ref{Fig4}.
 Since LPs present a small scale, the multiple channels in top layers of ResNet \cite{he2016deep} that handles large objects are unnecessary for small LP detection.
 We design the IB with fixed-channel residual block \cite{he2016deep}.
 The number of channels in each IB is set to 128.
 This naive version of IB contains fewer parameters, and its accuracy is comparable to ResNet-50 (see Section \ref{abl-vertexnet}).
 Moreover, we enhance the SE attention module \cite{hu2018squeeze} by introducing the $p$-norm in the \textit{squeeze} step, named $p$-norm SE.
 The \textit{squeeze} step aggregates the feature maps across spatial dimensions to generate channel descriptor.
 In the original SE module, only the global average pooling is adopted.
 In the $p$-norm SE module, however, we calculate two channel-wise $p$-norms, i.e., $1$-norm and $\infty$-norm, and then fuse those features.
 The $1$-norm feature encodes the global average information, while the $\infty$-norm feature extracts the significant information.
 The $p$-norm SE enhances the channel-wise statistics compared with the original SE.
 With the $p$-norm SE, the IB is superior to ResNet-50 in terms of accuracy and model size (see Section \ref{abl-vertexnet}).